AptFox/harmony-backend/README.md

  - Run the linter from the terminal: `./gradlew ktfmtFormat`
    - To just check, run `./gradlew ktfmtCheck`
    - You can also add ktfmt to your IDE as a plugin
+   - Note: You can setup a pre-commit hook for this (Check the QOL section)
  - Commit linted changes
  - Open PR against dev branch
  - Request to have dev merged to main for deployment of new feature